Earthquake and Disaster Preparedness

 Southern California Earthquake Center

-USGS Earthquake Notification Service - get quake notification sent to your SMS or email
+USGS Earthquake Notification Service - get quake notification sent to your text or email.
+The Red Cross App uses the USGS data and send push notifications to your phone.

 Latest Quake map from USGS